About MSc Economics:

 Other than the standard discourse method, case study and colloquium oriented methods will also be employed as a pedagogical methodology.
 Apart from this, various workshops, conferences, and guest lectures will be organized on a regular basis to enhance the student’s understanding and sharpening of the required academic and industrial skill-sets.
 The students at this level are expected to read related matter and come to class so that each session becomes more interactive.
 The aim is to create a dynamic learning environment and enhancing the analytical and application capability of the students.ly understand and apply Economic Theories and their application to Economic Modelling and Forecasting in the real world.

-2. Students appearing for final year examinations can apply but their admission will be subject to obtaining a minimum of 50% marks (45% for SC/ST) at qualifying examination.
+2. Students appearing for final year examinations can apply but their admission will be subject to obtaining a minimum of 50% marks or equivalent grade (45% or equivalent grade for SC/ST) at qualifying examination.